TheMKDev1/TheMKDev_Socials/README.md

-@TheBananaDev on twitter
+@TheMKDev on twitter

-thebananadev.itch.io on itch
+themkdev.itch.io on itch

-#banana_power